InthelittIewood/InthelittIewood/README.md

 ***
 ## "INTERACT WITH CAUTION" (not a dni list):
 quick list! anything in parentheses are simple reasons why.
 IWC/ thin ice?? i guess.
-- skizz fans ([this twitter account](https://x.com/SkizzleArchive) is worth looking at, but the general idea is MAGA mods) (that he is actively friends with)
+- skizz fans ([this twitter account](https://x.com/SkizzleArchive) is worth looking at, there's a lot to summarize but basically transphobia & conservative shit)
 - doc fans (general dislike for him, also was. terribly childish about something)
 - DDVAU/double hearted fans (personal dislike & opinions on the comic, also that "all cops are beautiful" shit about hotguy) (fuck off if you were doing that!)
 -  **heavy** scarian (scar/grian) shippers (bad experiences, just be normal please)